dmarciano/BiEntropy/README.md

 The library contains two static classes; ```BiEntropy``` and ```TresBiEntropy``` each which has a ```Calculate``` method.

 If ```BiEntropy.Calculate``` is called with a binary string that contains more than 32-bits, it will automatically forward the call to the ```TresBiEntropy.Calculate``` method.

+## Unit Test
+The unit tests included in the solution covers all the test vectors provided in the original paper.
+The units tests have been designed to ensure that the values calculated by the library are within
+0.1% of the test vectors when rounded to two decimal places, although in most cases the values (when rounded) are exactly the same as the values in the paper.

+## Versions
+**1.0.0** - Initial Release
+- Full implementation of the BiEntropy and Tres BiEntropy algorithms
+- Extension methods for easier useage
+- Full unit testing of all test vectors

+This project uses [SemVer](http://semver.org) for versioning.

+## Authors
+- Dominick Marciano Jr.

+## License
+Copyright (c) 2019 Dominick Marciano Jr., Sci-Med Coding.
+All rights reserved